openshift-cs/rosaworkshop/rosa-workshop/rosa/8-autoscaling.md

 We will focus on the second as it relates to ROSA.

+!!! note
->**NOTE:** Cluster autoscaling can also be enabled at cluster creation time using the `--enable-autoscaling` flag.
+    Cluster autoscaling can also be enabled at cluster creation time using the `--enable-autoscaling` flag.
 This will enable autoscaling on the "Default" machine pool.
 It can also be enabled when creating a machine pool.

 #### Setting up cluster autoscaling
 1. Autoscaling is set per machine pool definition.
 To find out which machine pools are available in our cluster run